lnis-uofu/SOFA/README.md

                     Keep a README inside the folder about the ICC2 version and how-to-use.
   - **MSIM**: workspace of verification using Mentor ModelSim

----

 * Note:
   - Please **ONLY** place folders under this directory.
     README should be the **ONLY** file under this directory
-  - Each EDA tool should have **independent** workspace in separated directories.
+  - Each EDA tool should have **independent** workspace in separated directories